Glock 43 vs 43X: a Face-Off

 When it comes to accuracy the G43 doesn’t cut it as a precise pistol so if you’re looking for mind-blowing performance from your carry gun, this isn’t the gun for you.
 Whether your EDC needs to be beautifully precise is a matter of some debate.

 Finally, the G43 only holds 6 rounds in a standard magazine.
 That isn’t much mag capacity and may be enough to make you balk from carrying it.
 If you opt to carry spare mags make sure you are spending time working on your mag changes.
 Speed matters.

-The G43X hit the market in 2019 as part of Glock’s then-new Slimline product line.
+The G43X hit the market in 2019 as part of Glock’s then-new Slimline product line (and another example of that company’s “crossover pistol” style).
 Not to be mistaken with single-stacks like the G43, Slimlines are staggered and neither single nor double-stacks.
 The result is a narrow gun than the double-stacks but one with more capacity than your average single.
 It’s a sub-compact pistol made to up the gun owner’s concealed carry game while delivering Gen 5 precision.